PrescottJRynewicz/brain/000 Brain/Love letter to Los Angeles.md

 - Start with a bunch of complaints about Los Angeles, and then tell stories about how despite all of this, Los Angeles is still an amazing place
 	- Too Big
 	- Too much traffic
-	- Streets are run down, and don't make sense
+	- Streets are run down and don't make sense
-	-
+	- Parking is impossible
+	- People are shallow and only care about your network

 ---
 # References